juanmaluna21/PI-DataAnalyst/README.md

 Based on the above, we can see that the objective of increasing connectivity access by 2% per state is possible.
 This market sector growing, so the company could take advantage of it.

+Strong marketing campaign in states with few access to internet such as: Jujuy, Santa Cruz, Tierra del Fuego, etc. ir order to get more clients.

-The possible investments in infrastructure expansion can lead to increased revenue for companies providing such services.
+Investments in infrastructure expansion will lead to improve the quality of them for existant clients.

 In case the company decide to pursue this objective, it is recommended to do it through the fiber optic service, as it provides better service benefits at a lower cost.
 This can generate sustained growth in customers, leading to increased revenue.

 The state with the highest internet access is Buenos Aires, specifically in Capital Federal, and also has the highest download speed.
 Hence, it can be said that the market with the easiest access is Capital Federal since it already has an infrastructure for providing internet service to many clients.
-However, at the same time, customer satisfaction is high, so entering this market may not generate many changes, making it more difficult to achieve the objective of increasing connectivity access by 2%.
+However, at the same time, entering this market may not generate many changes, making it more difficult to achieve the objective of increasing connectivity access by 2%.

-On the other hand, if the strategy is to first enter the provinces with lower quality services, it may be easier to achieve this objective.
+On the other hand, if the strategy is to first enter the states with lower quality services, it may be easier to achieve this objective.

 Appart of this analysis, I would like to indicate that there are other factors to be consider if an investment needs to be done in this sector, such as the economic situation of the country, costs of infrastructure, etc.